Being Made Redundant Whilst On Parental Leave

 However, what happens if your workplace has restructured, or downsized so significantly that there is no longer a position for you within the organisation?
 In most cases this will result in you being made redundant.
 Employees on parental leave are no more secure from the threat of redundancy than any other employee.
 Therefore if your business makes you redundant whilst you are on parental leave they are in their rights to do so, however there are some things you should be aware of to ensure that your redundancy is legitimate and fair.

 1. A genuine redundancy is about a job, never about a person.
 The point of a redundancy is to terminate a position that no longer has utility within an organisation.
-A redundancy is not a solution to address a performance issue, or a way of terminating a person’s employment within an organisation.
-Subsequently if you believe you have been made redundant because your manager believes you will no longer be able to maintain your position now that you have children, or because your manager is fearful you will request to access flexible working conditions, then the case for your redundancy has not been made on legitimate grounds.
+A redundancy is not a solution to address a performance issue, nor a way of terminating a person’s employment within an organisation.
+So if you believe you have been made redundant because your manager believes you will no longer be able to maintain your position now that you have children, or because your manager is fearful you will request to access flexible working conditions, then the case for your redundancy has not been made on legitimate grounds.

 2. A genuine redundancy is not a means through which to replace an employee.
 The Parental Leave Rules stipulate that following parental leave you are entitled to return to the position you held prior to your leave.
-Subsequently if you believe your organisation is making you redundant so that the person who filled your position whilst you were on leave can remain in your position permanently than your redundancy is illegitimate.
+So if you believe your organisation is making you redundant so that the person who filled your position whilst you were on leave can remain in your position permanently than your redundancy is illegitimate.